 Do you run your small business out of your home?
 If you do and you think your homeowner’s insurance policy has you covered, you may want to think again.

-Some homeowners insurance policies will have provisions in place that allow them to avoid paying out if commercial operations are taking place within your dwelling.
+Some homeowners insurance policies have limits on what business items are covered (and up to a certain dollar amount, usually $2500).
+Others may have provisions in place that allow them to avoid paying out if commercial operations are taking place within your dwelling at all.
 To make sure that your business and home are taken care of, explain your situation to your homeowner’s insurance agent and buy additional coverage if needed.

 8. Business Interruption Insurance